 Want to give it a try?
-You can install these two NuGet packages from a feed on MyGet, https://www.myget.org/F/glimpse-windowsazure/, containing a fresh build of just these two packages.
+You can install these two NuGet packages from NuGet.org (prerelease packages for now).
 Sources can be found on GitHub.
 And all comments, remarks and suggestions can go in the comments to this blog post.

 Now let’s have a look at what these packages have to offer!

 The Glimpse.WindowsAzure package adds a new tab to Glimpse, displaying environment information when the web application is hosted on Windows Azure.
 It does this for Cloud Services as well as for Windows Azure Web Sites.